BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 10/11/2018
 ---
 Ok, Saturday is over :) It was good day in general.
 I was writing project for studies and in the evening I went to the pool with my cousin.

+11/11/2018
+---
+Today we have big national holiday in Poland - The Independence Day (100th anniversary).
+So I decided to go on the swimming pool :D!
+My friend(s) visits Warsaw in this weekend, my cousin works so it was kind of alone weekend.

+12/11/2018
+---
+And another day off from work (because of 100th anniversary).
+Actually I worked today but only because I wanted to.
+Today I was really active.
+I was on swimming pool, I did training and played volleyball.
+After all of that I drove to Bialystok and I'm here for the rest of the week :)

+13/11/2018
+---
+I worked hard today.
+After returning from work, I ate and re-switched my laptop to work.
+It's because of this task that I have.
+It's still on my mind and I have to do it to get rid of it.
+I have to write a statement here, otherwise I probably will not do it - tomorrow after work, I'm not working!

+14/11/2018
+---
+I had plans to go to a programmers' meeting but I didn't go.
+Instead I focused on the study project and I solved the problem I had.
+So cool :)

+15/11/2018
+---
+The old problems are coming back ...
+We have a problem with the installation of our implementation package and today I struggled with it throughout the day.
+Literally - I finished a few minutes before 22.00.
+And what's worse - I have a cold. :(

+16/11/2018
+---
+And we have Friday :) Today my boss informed me that in next Thursday we'll have a talk about promotion ($$).
+I still have a cold but in general I feel fine.

+17/11/2018
+---
+I'm sitting for 2 minutes and I was wondering what to write about this day (I always write the next day) and the snow started to snowing :) It's beautiful!
+I really appreciate such moments and I LOVE to watch it snow... it reminds me of childhood :D